Accessibility statement

 Use this to change the site’s colour scheme to:

-• black and white (white text with a black background)
+• Black and white: white text with a black background.

-• black and yellow (yellow text with a black background)
+• Black and yellow: yellow text with a black background.

-• grayscale
+• Grayscale

-• invert (inverts all elements to the opposite of their current colour)
+• Invert: inverts all elements to the opposite of their current colour.

-• reset (resets only colour contrast changes)
+• Reset: resets only colour contrast changes.

 Reset all changes

-Can I save my settings
+Can I save my settings?

 Yes.
 The settings will automatically save when you navigate to another page, or if you leave the site and come back.
-The only setting which does not save is the text size, which we are aware of and working towards.
-Refreshing the page therefore does not reset to default, you must use the reset all changes button on the toolbar.

-Page last reviewed: 12 July, 2022
+Page last reviewed: 21 September 2023

 Text Size